Long-Term Human Video Generation of Multiple Futures Using Poses: Experiments

 \subsection{Comparison with the related work}

-To the best of our knowledge, there is no other work on long-term multiple future video generation, so we compare the performance of our method with two state-of-the-art works in long-term future video generation and multiple future generation respectively.
+To the best of our knowledge, there is no other work on long-term multiple future video generation, so we compare the performance of our method with two state-of-the-art works in future video generation using human poses.
+One focuses on generating long-term future video, and the other focuses in generating multiple futures.
 On the one hand,~\cite{villegas2017learning} predicts long-term future poses by using an LSTM and then generates the video frame by frame.
 This method avoids error propagation in long sequences since the predicted poses are not input back, but is not capable of generating multiple futures.
 On the other hand,~\cite{walker2017pose} predicts multiple future poses by using an LSTM and a VAE, and then generates the entire video using a 3D CNN.
 This method does not seem to be suitable for generating long-term future video, since the predicted poses are repeatedly input back to the LSTM, which causes errors to accumulate.